 Companies in all industries are going through digitization and getting their engineering teams right — quickly — is key.
 We know this challenge well.

 Codility was born out of frustration over the traditional way of hiring engineers.
-Our founder, Greg Jakacki and his team, were spending countless hours on interviewing and assessing algorithms on whiteboards, instead of shipping code and scaling their business.
+Our founder, Greg Jakacki and his team, were spending countless hours on technical interviews and assessing and whiteboarding algorithms, instead of shipping code and scaling their business.

 Over 10 years and 1,500 customers later, our purpose is as clear as ever.

 Codility exists because the world needs more problem-solving capacity.
 Engineering teams should spend their time building products and making sure their code base is solid.